-“When a woman, generally small in stature (or wants to be) uses a baby-esque voice, she seriously diminishes her chances of career success!
+“When a woman, generally small in stature (or wants to be), uses a baby-esque voice, she seriously diminishes her chances of career success!
 Subconsciously, this is her plan.
-One hundred percent of the time, when I delve deeper, I find that these particular women don’t REALLY want to be in business, they really want to experience vulnerability with a man and her voice is her vehicle.
+One hundred percent of the time, when I delve deeper, I find that these particular women don’t REALLY want to be in business.
+They really want to experience vulnerability with a man, and her voice is her vehicle.
 ‘Baby talk worked with daddy; it’ll work with hubby.’
-The problem is that one is heard as fake, phony, disconnected, etc… as opposed to the desired result of vulnerable, delicate, dainty and feminine.
+The problem is that one is heard as fake, phony, disconnected, etc.… as opposed to the desired result of being vulnerable, delicate, dainty, and feminine.
 It’s a societal ‘miss’ and generally backfires.

 “One could look at Marilyn Monroe as the perfect iconic example.
-Some may say that this vocal presentation was successful, she was known as the ultimate female.
+Some may say that this vocal presentation was successful.
+She was known as the ultimate female.
 However, one could look at her life as one of tragedy and manipulation by men.
-When the manipulator was of course, Norma Jean and Marilyn Monroe was the method of choice.
+When the manipulator was, of course, Norma Jean and Marilyn Monroe were the choice methods.
 When I see clients, the vocal and tone conversation is one of our first.
-When a woman looks feminine, she can afford to use her ‘real’ voice because it creates a very interesting dynamic.
-When a woman doesn’t appear feminine, it’s even more important she align with her real voice so that her inner effectiveness is experienced.
-Can you imagine Hillary Clinton whispering her way through speeches, coyly?
+A woman who looks feminine can afford to use her ‘real’ voice because it creates a very interesting dynamic.
+When a woman doesn’t appear feminine, it’s even more important she aligns with her real voice so that her inner effectiveness is experienced.
+Can you imagine Hillary Clinton whispering her way through speeches coyly?
 Never!”

-Do you ever alter the sound of your voice to come across a certain way?
-Tell us in the comments!
+Have you ever adjusted the pitch of your voice to create a certain impression?
+Let us know in the comments below!